Harrix/harrix-pylib/docs/funcs_md.md

 def sort_sections(filename: Path | str) -> str
 ```

-Sorts the sections of a markdown file by their headings, maintaining YAML front matter
+Sort the sections of a markdown file by their headings, maintaining YAML front matter
 and code blocks in their original order.

 This function reads a markdown file, splits it into a YAML front matter (if present) and content,